PejeDev/Kuriboh/README.md

 ## API Reference

-### Calculate smallest postive interger not present on an array
+### Get the smallest positive integer not in array

 ```
   POST /api/smallest